AhmedSamy16/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path => Add /action to the PATH.
 3-paths =>  counts the number of directories in the PATH.
 4-global_variables => lists all environment variables.
+5-local_variables =>  lists all local variables and environment variables, and functions.